LAStools/LAStools/bin/las2tin_README.txt

   a concavity of 50 meter.
 Use '-concavity 0' to disable this.
 The value is always assumed to be meters and will be multipled with 3.28 for LAS/LAZ files where x and y are known to be in feet.

+  It is also possible to compute histograms over the length of edges with '-histo' or '-histo_only'.
+As arguments this command takes first what should be measured: either each 'edge_length' or the 'min_edge_length' or the 'max_edge_length' around each vertex or the 'min_max_edge_length_diff' around each vertex.
+The last argument specifies the bin size of the histogram.

   Closed breaklines can be supplied for hydro-enforcment of lakes, for example ('-lakes lakes.shp', '-lakes hydro.txt')